1fallxbamba/SamayGnaw/README.md

-# SamayGnaw app for tailors
+# SamayGnaw mobile app for saloons et their clients